SPORT AND PHYSICAL ACTIVITY PRIVACY NOTICE

 Automated collection of personal data

-As with most other web servers, when you access the Great Food at Leeds web pages certain information you provide will automatically be recorded by the University.
+As with most other web servers, when you access the Sport and Physical Activity web pages certain information you provide will automatically be recorded by the University.
 This will include your IP address, browser type, and information relating to the page you last visited.
 This information is processed to estimate how much usage of the server is made by different categories of users and, in the event of a breach of security, may be used to aid detection.

 See a full list of the cookies and help on managing cookies